Beni Virtzberg: Biography

 He joined the Palmach in February 1948 and fought in 1948 Arab–Israeli War.
 During the war he participated in efforts to break the blockade of Jerusalem's Jewish residents, and later he joined in the battles down in Negev Desert, during which four of his brothers in arms were killed.

 After his release from the army, Virtzberg married Rachel Issachar (Bashari), a native of Rehovot of Yemenite ancestry who like Vitzberg fought in the Palmach.
 Virtzberg worked for the Jewish National Fund as a forester, and later directed the research department for the Southern region forestry operation.
 During his tenure there, he developed the Liman irrigation system, a technique inspired by Nabataean irrigation methods.

 His book, which was published in 1967, did not meet with commercial success and was eclipsed by the flood of books published following Israel's victory in the Six-Day War.
 The book chronicled his experiences and those of nine friends who like him survived the Holocaust, immigrated to Israel, and participated in the 1948 Arab–Israeli War.
 He wrote:

 "Ten children together left the gates of death, six of us were left, not six orphaned children but six fighters.
 We fought and will fight when necessary, so that Jewish children, wherever they are, shall never become orphaned as we were."

 The Israeli historian Avihu Ronen described Virtzberg's book as follows: "This is a unique book that was ahead of its time, and includes extremely important and authentic personal testimony.
 Virtzberg's story is importantly unique and has no parallel among the various testimonials and stories from the Holocaust."

-On August 4, 1968, a little over a week before turning 40 and plagued with depression, Virtzberg took his own life and shot himself in his family home, leaving behind his wife Rachel, a son, Ilan Virtzberg, who went on to become an acclaimed songwriter and performer, and a daughter, Dahlia Virtzberg.
+On August 4, 1968, a little over a week before turning 40 and plagued with depression, Virtzberg committed suicide via gunshot in his family home, leaving behind his wife Rachel, a son, Ilan Virtzberg, who went on to become an acclaimed songwriter and performer, and a daughter, Dahlia Virtzberg.
 At his funeral, the chief rabbi of Be'er Sheva, Rabbi Eliyahu Kushelevsky, eulogized him by noting: "Eichmann killed him twenty-five years ago.
 But we only received the body today."